 P0340 Camshaft Position Sensor Circuit Malfunction

-It is the same trouble code, isn’t it?
-No, this trouble codes are completely different from each other.
+It’s the same error code, isn’t it?
+No, these error codes are completely different from each other.

-The first trouble code is saying that the position of the camshafts is wrong, it could be a faulty camshaft position sensor but the chance is very small.
-You probably have a problem with the camshaft alignment/timing belt.
-What do you think will happen if you replace the camshaft sensor and after that, you keep driving it?
-Yes if it’s a problem with the timing belt you would not only waste your money on a new sensor, you could destroy your whole engine.
+The first error code says that the camshaft position is wrong; it could be a faulty camshaft position sensor, but the probability is very small.
+You probably have a problem with the camshaft alignment or the timing belt.
+What do you think will happen if you replace the camshaft position sensor and continue driving after that?
+Yes, if it is a problem with the timing belt, not only are you wasting your money on a new sensor, you may even destroy your entire engine.

-The other code is telling us that there is an electrical problem with the sensor or the wiring to the sensor.
-With that information, we could know that we should not start to check the camshaft timing first at least.
-I hope that you understand what I’m trying to say with this.
-This is why it is so important to find the right information and looking what the trouble code says, it could save you a lot of money and time-consuming work.
+The other code tells us that there is an electrical problem with the sensor or the wiring to the sensor.
+With this information, we know that we don’t have to start checking the camshaft control first.
+I hope you understand what I’m trying to say.
+This is why it is so important to find the right information and see what the error code says; it could save you a lot of money and time-consuming work.

-If you cant find any good information on the web, you can ask us at this site.
-Send us a question and write the fault code number you get etc P0340 and write the car model and engine.
+If you can’t find good information on the internet, you can ask us on this website.
+Send us a question and write down the error code number you get, etc. P0340 and write the car model and engine.

-A lot of all the problems on cars are common problems.
-Because the engine models are made the same, you are probably not the first person with the same problem.
-Find cases, where the fault has been solved before, could save you a lot of time and money.
-You can not always find the exact same case, but by finding similar cases you could at least get a hint of where you should start your troubleshooting.
-You can either search the Web or you can check our database if we have been answered any similar cases before.
-If you can’t find any information of similar cases, then you could send a question with as much information as possible about your fault and we can check if we could find any known problems.
+Many of the problems with cars are general problems.
+Since engine models are built the same, you are probably not the first person with the same problem.
+Finding cases where the problem has been solved before could save you a lot of time and money.
+You may not always find exactly the same case, but if you find similar cases, you might at least get an indication of where to start troubleshooting.
+You can either search the internet or check our database to see if we have ever had similar cases answered before.
+If you can’t find information about similar cases, you can send a question with as much information about your error as possible, and we can check if we can find any similar issues.

-In some cases, you won’t find any similar cases answered before, and then you have to find it out yourself, how you should do it I will explain in the next step.
+In some cases, you may not find other similar cases, and then you have to figure out how to figure things out for yourself.
+I will explain how to do that in the next step.

 4. Get wiring diagrams/other information

-Now when you know what the fault code is telling us and you may have been found a similar fault, it’s time to make sure that you will replace the right part.
-Just guessing could be expensive and it does not cost anything to do a good research.
-Also here, before you are picking up your multimeter and start to just measure parts, you have to know how the parts are working and what test results you should have.
+Now that you know what the error code tells you, and you may have found a similar error, it’s time to make sure you replace the correct part.
+Just guessing could be expensive, and it costs nothing to do a good search.
+Again, before you pick up your multimeter and start just measuring parts, you need to know how the parts work and what test results you should have.

-If you have a part that you are suspecting, you have to find information about that part.
-Find information to measure or try it out to make sure that you found the right problem.
-Sometimes in troubleshooting, it can be very hard to get the accurate measure values.
-To find good information that you can trust could be hard.
-But we are lucky that we got internet and there are many sites there that are offering the original repair manuals for free.
-Just find out the engine code for your engine and the car model and search for that + repair service manual and you will get a lot of hits.
+If you have a part that you suspect, you need to find information about that part.
+Find information about measuring it or test it to make sure you have found the faulty part.
+Sometimes it can be very difficult to get accurate readings when troubleshooting.
+Finding good information that you can trust can be difficult.
+But we are lucky to have internet, and there are many sites that offer the original repair manuals for free.
+Just find out the engine code for your engine and car model and search for this and the repair service manual and you will get many hits.

-The service repair manuals are often containing a lot of good information, how to measure or test the parts and how they should be if they are okay.
-They can be a bit tricky to find the information that you are searching for but once you have learned how they work it won’t be a problem.
-Troubleshoot all the parts that you think could be faulty several times to get a result that you could trust and when you have found it, go and find what part number you are searching for to get the right parts.
+Repair manuals often contain a lot of good information on how to measure or test the parts and what they should be like if they are OK.
+It can be a bit difficult to find the information you are looking for, but once you have learned how they work, it will not be a problem.
+Troubleshoot any parts that you think might be faulty several times to get a result you can trust, and once you have found it, look for the part number you are looking for to get the right parts.

-If you are searching for cheap parts for your car, I can recommend you to check on eBay.
-There are a lot of both new and used parts there for a good price.
+If you are looking for cheap parts for your car, I can recommend that you look on eBay.
+There you can find a lot of both new and used parts at a good price.

-Once you think you have found the problem and got your parts it’s time to go to the next step.
+If you think you’ve found the problem and received your parts, it’s time to move on to the next step.

 5. Repair the problem and try it out

-You can look in your repair service manual again to make a proper and a good job when you are replacing the parts.
-That will make the whole troubleshooting process a lot easier.
-When you replaced the right part or repaired it, its time to go for a test drive to make sure the problem is gone.
-First, before you are taking your vehicle out for a drive.
-You have to make sure that you cleared the DTC trouble code memory!
-To clear the fault memory after you have made any repair is always a good idea for both you and maybe the next owner, as I told you the trouble codes could be stored inside the memory for a long time.
+You can look again in your repair service manual to make sure that you do a proper and good job when replacing parts.
+This will greatly facilitate the entire troubleshooting process.
+Once you have replaced or repaired the correct part, it is time to take a test drive to make sure the problem has disappeared.
+First, before you take your vehicle for a test drive.
+You must ensure that you have cleared the DTC’s fault code memory!
+Clearing the fault memory after you have made a repair is always a good idea, both for you and perhaps for the next owner, because I told you that fault codes can be stored in the memory for a long time.

-If you are not clearing the memory before you can also trick yourself after you have taken a long drive and it all worked properly, and then you are checking the trouble memory and you are still getting the same trouble code stored.
-After you cleared the memory, take a very long test drive.
-Try all possible scenarios on the road where the fault could occur.
-A lot of different speed and extreme situations.
+If you don’t clear the memory before that, you might fool yourself by taking a long test drive and, after everything has worked properly, checking the fault memory and still getting the same fault code stored.
+Make sure you clear the error code memory before taking a very long test drive.
+Try out all possible scenarios on the road where the fault could occur, such as many different speeds and extreme situations.

-I can recommend you to drive for some miles, park the vehicle on the side of the road and shut it off, pull out the key and start over.
-That’s because the part I explained to you before.
-The control units are working in cycles and some trouble codes won’t be registered before they have seen the problem in 5-10 cycles.
-That’s why sometimes just a very long test drive would not make the fault to occur.
+I recommend that you drive a few miles, park the car at the side of the road and switch it off, remove the key and start the car again.
+That’s because of what I explained to you earlier.
+The ECUs work cyclically and some error codes are not registered until they detect the problem in 5 to 10 cycles.
+Therefore, it can sometimes happen that a very long test drive does not allow the error to occur.

-If you have tested the car in a lot of cycles and think the problem is OK, then it’s time to check all fault memories again to make sure it’s clean.
-If it’s clean then you should have made success with your troubleshooting and probably saved a lot of money!
+If you have tested the car in many cycles and you think the problem is OK, then it is time to check all the error memories again to make sure it is clean.
+If it is clean, then you have been successful with the troubleshooting and probably saved a lot of money!

-- It’s always good to spend some time and make a good troubleshooting to not throw your money away.
+- It’s always good to take some time and do some good troubleshooting to avoid throwing your money away.

-- Find as much information as possible about the trouble codes and repair information.
-It will save you a lot of money in the end.
+- Find as much information as possible about the error codes and repair information.
+This will save you a lot of money in the end.

-- Instead of wasting 100 dollars each time your workshop is going to search your trouble code memory, you could do the same job with a cheaper tool that you can have at home
+- Instead of wasting $100 every time your workshop searches your fault code memory, you could do the same job with a cheaper tool you can have at home.

-- Always start the troubleshooting with searching for trouble codes first.
+- Always start troubleshooting by searching for error codes first.

-I hope that you have learned something in this guide and your troubleshooting was successful.
-Now you can go to your workshop and tell them how to make a proper troubleshooting!
-But at least I hope that you will save a lot of money to do some troubleshooting yourself at home.
-It’s always fun to learn people how to do it yourself instead of just giving the jobs away to someone that will probably not be very careful with your money and guessing the faults.
+I hope you have learned something in this guide and that your troubleshooting was successful.
+Now you can go to your workshop and tell them how to do a proper troubleshooting!
+But at least I hope that you will save a lot of money by doing the troubleshooting yourself at home.
+It’s always fun to teach people how to do it yourself instead of just giving the work away to someone who probably isn’t very careful with their money and just guessing what’s wrong.

-If you have any questions or want some more help of troubleshooting you can contact us here on this page to ask your questions.
-I would really like to hear about what you think of this article, and if you want us to add or edit something, you can comment down below here.
+If you have any questions or need further help with troubleshooting, you can contact us here on this page to ask your questions.
+I’d really like to hear what you think of this article, and if you want us to add or edit anything, you can leave a comment below here.
 I would really appreciate it!

-See you in the next article and don’t forget to check our other articles if you want to know more!
+See you in the next article and don’t forget to read our other articles if you want to know more!